 I am writing first to thank you for your extraordinary efforts during the 2009 H1N1 influenza outbreak.

 As this new infectious disease sweeps through communities across the country, you must juggle your usual patient care responsibilities with a special role in influenza response.
 Delays in vaccine delivery and the persistence of myths about vaccination have not made your job any easier.
 Thank you for rising to this public health challenge.
+Also, if you are a health professional and you feel any of your rights are violated, you can consult Rocky Mountain Healthcare Law.
+This law firm will help all healthcare workers, including doctors, nurses, and other healthcare professionals from memory care facility in Canby to maintain, build, and protect their careers and practices.
+You can also hire trust lawyer if you need further information on this subject.
+As there are many estate planning attorneys practicing in Little Rock you can consult them before buying and selling property to avoid encumbrances.

 I am also writing to provide information that can be helpful as you talk to patients about the 2009 H1N1 influenza vaccines — the best tools we have to prevent severe illness and death caused by the virus.